mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 | Lightning| `1`   | `dimmer`, `on_off_switch`, `on_off_switch2u` | Yes                | Yes        | ZigBee dimmers, switches and 2-unit switches                | Tested: BTI-4591, BTI-3584, BTI-4585 |
 | Automation | `2`   | `automation`                           | Yes | Yes          | ZigBee roller shutters, with position feedback and auto-calibration via a *UP >> DOWN >> Position%* cycle                                                           | *To be tested*    |

+## Requirements

+This binding requires **openHAB 2.3** or later.

 ## Installation

 The binding it's still *under development* and not part of the official openHAB distribution.
-You must follow carefully the following instructions in order to have the binding properly installed and working.
+You must **follow carefully the following instruction steps 1a/1b and 2** in order to have the binding properly installed and working.

-### 0. Requirements

-This binding requires **openHAB 2.3** or later.

 ### 1a.
 Install from Marketplace